kyratrades/testing/docs/navigation-structure.md

 : Great quality video but the filmer seemed to lack in knowledge of the show so wideshots are more than usual.
 Amazing trio, but Hugh is a little less stronger this night

 #### The Phantom of the Opera - Broadway - October 1, 2005
+{: .no_toc .d-inline-block }

 FORMAT
-: VOB+smalls
+: VOB+smalls `2 DVDs` `FAULTY`

 COMMENTS
-: The copy with the weird files with Act 2, seems to be the commonly circulated copy.
+: Act 2 stops working after 34:52, seems to be the commonly circulated copy.
 Looking for the original files.

 CAST
 : Hugh Panaro (The Phantom of the Opera), Sandra Joseph (Christine Daaé), Tim Martin Gleason (Raoul), Anne Runolfsson (Carlotta Giudicelli), James Romick (u/s Monsieur Firmin), George Lee Andrews (Monsieur André), Marilyn Caskey (Madame Giry), Larry Wayne Morbitt (Ubaldo Piangi), Kara Klein (Meg Giry)